VPAT

 Level AA

-Supports Data validation is extensive across the system, and error messages explain to the user how to fix the error with the data.
+Supports Data validation is extensive across the system, and error messages provide users with instructions on how to correct the data error.

 3.3.4 Error Prevention (Legal, Financial, Data)